World's Best Cities for Remote Work

 Bottom Line: Barcelona, Spain

 Do we even need to explain why people love to live in Barcelona?
-The city is beautiful, full of history, with tons of parks, beaches and great food.
+The city is beautiful, and full of history, and it has tons of parks, beaches and great food.
 It’s no mystery why people flock here.

 You have to try to find an ugly place in the city, and Catalonian nightlife, which doesn't start until around midnight, is famous for good reason.